supalogix/elastic-beanstalk-starter/README.md

 # How to use

-We need to build a production worthy application for a CASE management system.
+We want to have a starter kit for a website that we can deploy on elastic beanstalk.

 As an initial step we containerized a simple app that has a react frontend, nodejs backend, and postgres database.